 Audio support is SBC, AAC and aptX.
 Connectivity is up to date with Bluetooth 5.1 support.

-Performance — An expressive and smoothly orchestrated performance
+Sennheiser Momentum True Wireless 2 performance — An expressive and smoothly orchestrated performance

 Audio quality has been Sennheiser’s pedigree for 75 years, and what it has achieved with the Momentum True Wireless 2 is fantastic, a sound that’s grown on me with further use.